peterhinch/micropython-mqtt/NO_NET.md

 | mckout  |    15   |  D8  |   Y8    | sckin   |
 | reset   |  reset  |  rst |   Y4    | reset   |

-Host and target should share a sigle power supply with a common ground.
+Host and target must share a common ground.
+They need not share a common power source - the order in which they are powered up is not critical.

 Note on the reset connection.
 The default `net_local.py` instantiates the pin with `Pin.OPEN_DRAIN` because some boards have a capacitor to ground.
 On a low